hashicorp/terraform/scripts/docker-release/README.md

 ## What it produces

-This configuration is used to produce the "latest", "light" and "beta" tags in Dockerhub, as well as specific version tags.
+This configuration is used to produce the "latest", "light", and "beta" tags in Dockerhub, as well as specific version tags.

-"latest" and "light" are synonyms, and are built from a branch in this repository called "stable". "beta" is built from a branch called "beta".
-Both of these branches should be updated only to _tagged_ commits, and only when it is desirable to create a new release image.
+* "latest" and "light" are synonyms, and are built from a branch in this repository called "stable".
+* "beta" is built from a branch called "beta".

+All of these branches should be updated only to _tagged_ commits, and only when it is desirable to create a new release image.

+## The `full` and `master` images image

+This configuration does not produce the "full" image.
+That is instead produced by the `Dockerfile` in the repository root, driven by updates to the "stable" branch.

+The "master" tag is updated for _every_ commit to the master branch of the Terraform core repository.
+It is not recommended to use these images for any production use, but they can be useful for testing bleeding-edge features that are not yet included in a release.